 Champlain College promises a four-year adventure of endless opportunity, innovative thinking, and a growing sense of the world.
-In the spring of 2019, 11 students—many of them first-years—experienced this prized opportunity first hand when they pitched 5G tech ideas to top executives at Samsung Electronics America outside of New York City.
+Recently, 11 students—many of them first-years—experienced this prized opportunity first hand when they pitched 5G tech ideas to top executives at Samsung Electronics America outside of New York City.

 The one-of-a-kind trip was organized by Champlain’s Career Collaborative team as part of its “Career Ed*Venture” initiative.
 Thanks to the Collaborative’s diligence in cultivating an extraordinary network of career partners, Champlain students experienced something most only see as a graduate student.

 Hours before the sun rose on Wednesday, April 16, students departed for Burlington International Airport in suits and blazers, ready to embark on a 24-hour journey unlike any other Champlain student has experienced.
 They were headed to John F. Kennedy International Airport in New York City, and they were ready to wow those waiting for them on the other end.

 “I’ve had a lot of opportunities to do really amazing things, solely because of Champlain, and this is one of them,” said Computer & Digital Forensics major Cecilia Pohlar ‘21.

 Upon arriving at JFK, a short drive to Ridgefield, NJ led the students to Samsung’s headquarters.
 Mark Louison, a Champlain parent and Vice President and General Manager of Networks, welcomed the group—many of them nervous for what was ahead.